unraid/docs/docs/unraid-os/system-administration/secure-your-server/security-fundamentals.md

 :::caution Windows SMB access

 Modern versions of Windows (Windows 10 1709+, Windows 11, Server 2019+) block access to **Public** (guest/anonymous) SMB shares by default, due to stricter security policies.
-Attempting to connect to a public share will usually fail unless you manually enable insecure guest logons in Windows settings—which is not recommended for security reasons.
+Attempting to connect to a public share will usually fail unless you manually enable insecure guest logons in Windows settings - which is not recommended for security reasons.

 **Best Practice:** Set up user accounts and passwords for your Unraid shares and connect using those credentials for reliable access from Windows.